• Japanese

 2030

-Expand transaction volume of environmentally-friendly products, including certified products
+Expand transaction volume of environmentally friendly products, including certified products

 Percentage of newly developed properties with environmental certification